-You know you should know how to prepare it, but, really, a recipe would help
+You know you should know how to prepare gefilte fish, but, really, a recipe would help

 “Really, what’s the big deal?
 I don’t need to ask my MIL how to cook it.”

-That’s what you told yourself last time you cooked some good old gefilta and then, your husband covered it with so much tehina and chrein you just couldn’t ignore it and you knew it didn’t taste like it should.
+That’s what you told yourself last time you cooked some good old gefilte fish and then, your husband covered it with so much tehina and chrein you just couldn’t ignore it and you knew it didn’t taste as it should.

 So here.
 You do not need to call MIL.